robsiegwart/resume-builder/README.md

   directory.

 Options:
   --name TEXT     Specify an alternate filename for published files.
+Default
-                      Default is source_dir.
+                  is SOURCE_DIR.

-  --config TEXT       Specify a config group within local config.ini --overwrite         Overwrite output files.
+  --section TEXT  The config section to use from the local config.ini file.
-  --html / --no-html  Create an html version.
-Default is true.
-  --text / --no-text  Create a text version.
-Default is true.
+                  Default is "DEFAULT"
-  --pdf / --no-pdf    Create a pdf version.
-Default is true.
-(HTML is also
-                      enabled.)

   --help          Show this message and exit.
 ```

 ### Resume Data